gregewing/sshd/README.md

 sshd with logging to syslog on host (works with docker-fail2ban)

 Inspiration for this container image was taken from panubo/docker-sshd.
+Thanks :-)

 I've added in logging via syslog, to a logfile held in a volume.
 In this way the Host machine can monitor the logfile.